beejjorgensen/bguunix/src/bguunix_part_0040_firststeps.md

 for Linux.

-So you'll have these two home directories, assuming your name is `beej`, which is probably isn't, but I trust you can do the necessary substitutions in this example:
+So you'll have these two home directories, assuming your name is `beej`, which it probably isn't, but I trust you can do the necessary substitutions in this example:

 * `/home/beej` in WSL